Our favourite stories from around the world to brighten your 2021

 South Africa has one of the world´s most progressive legislations protecting LGBTQ rights, but for young gay people like Kim the reality is very different.
 Homophobia and homophobic violence (like corrective rape) is rampant.

-At the Save the Children youth club kim attends in Alexandra Township, she learns about gender roles, harmful gender norms and how to participate and access their rights in society.
+At the Save the Children youth club Kim attends in Alexandra Township, she learns about gender roles, harmful gender norms, and how to participate and access her rights in society.
 As an active member, Kim has grown her confidence and she is leading workshops in schools on gender issues.

 Together with one of the Save the Children staff, Kim went to her first Pride Parade in Johannesburg in November 2018.
-At that time, Kim had just told a few about her sexual orientation, but during the year that followed Kim came out to her friends and family.
+At that time, Kim had just told a few people about her sexual orientation, but during the year that followed Kim came out to her friends and family.
 In 2019 she marched at Pride again.
-This time she brought 30 friends from school and from the Save the Children activities to the parade in Johannesburg.
+This time she brought 30 friends from school and from the Save the Children youth club to the parade in Johannesburg.

 “I went to Pride just to be able to express myself without anyone judging me.
 It was awesome.” - Kim